 Legislative reviews are the work of the lawyers at the International Legal Consortium in collaboration with in-country lawyers, wherever possible.
 The insight, skill, and knowledge of in-country lawyers greatly increase the likelihood of accurate legal interpretation.

-- In order to ensure a high degree of consistency and accuracy in analyses across countries, reviewers are provided with review templates and interpretation protocols.
-These are structured to take into account the legal provisions of the FCTC and the FCTC Guidelines to Articles 8, 9 and 10 (partial guidelines), 11, and 13, and various decisions of the FCTC Conference of the Parties, as well as in-country legal systems.
+- In order to ensure a high degree of consistency and accuracy in analyses across countries/jurisdictions, reviewers are provided with review templates and interpretation protocols.
+These are structured to take into account the legal provisions of the WHO FCTC and the WHO FCTC Guidelines to Articles 8, 9 and 10 (partial guidelines), 11, and 13, and various decisions of the WHO FCTC Conference of the Parties, as well as in-country legal systems.

 - Reviewers consult all applicable national tobacco control enactments including legislation, regulations, decrees, resolutions, and any other enactments that have legal force and effect.
 In addition to tobacco control laws, these may include consumer laws, public health laws, criminal laws, transportation laws, and others.